ModelEarth/localsite/start/README.md

 Wait a few minutes for a new GitHub Pages site to become available at a link in the following format:

 https://[your account].Github.io/[repo name]

+## 2. Activate a webroot folder on your computer

+The following will allow you to launch [http://localhost:8887/localsite/](http://localhost:8887/localsite/) to view multiple repos in the same webroot.

+Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost:
+Run this command to start localhost whenever you restart your computer.

+	python -m http.server 8887

+If that dose't work, here are more options for [activating your webroot](activate-webroot).

 <section id="clone"></section>